 - Indicate the purpose of your oral report

 - give an overview of its contents

 - find some way to interest the audience.

 - Use at least one visual—preferably slides using presentation software (such as Powerpoint) or transparencies for the overhead projector.
 Flip charts and objects for display are okay.
-But please avoid scribbling stuff on the chalkboard or whiteboard or relying strictly on handouts.
+But avoid scribbling stuff on the chalkboard or whiteboard or relying strictly on handouts.

 - Make sure you discuss key elements of your visuals.
 Don't just throw them up there and ignore them.
 Point out things about them; explain them to the audience.

-- Plan to explain any technical aspect of your topic very clearly and understandably.
+- Plan to explain any technical aspect of your topic clearly and understandably.
 Don't race through complex, technical stuff—slow down and explain it carefully so that we understand it.

 - Use "verbal headings"—by now, you've gotten used to using headings in your written work.
 There is a corollary in oral reports.
 With these, you give your audience a very clear signal you are moving from one topic or part of your talk to the next.
 (See the examples of verbal headings.)

 - Plan your report in advance and practice it so that it is organized.
 Make sure that listeners know what you are talking about and why, which part of the talk you are in, and what's coming next.
 Overviews and verbal headings greatly contribute to this sense of organization.